 Will my hearing aids whistle?

-Almost all hearing aids will create feedback when something is placed next to the microphone – for example, when wearers cup their hands over their hearing aids, they will usually whistle.
-Hearing aids should not feed back during ordinary wear when there is nothing near the microphone.
-Some typical causes of feedback include loose-fitting hearing aids (this allows sound to leak out and feed back into the microphone), hearing aids that are not seated properly in the ear, and blockage in the ear such as earwax.
+Almost all hearing aids will create feedback when something is placed next to the microphone.
+For example, when wearers cup their hands over their hearing aids while they are in the ears, they will usually whistle.
+Properly fitted hearing aids should not whistle during ordinary wear when there is nothing near the microphone.

 - hearing aids that are not seated properly in the ear.